• Research Associate, Eurasia

 Roman Osadchuk

-Roman Osadchuk is a Resident Fellow at the Atlantic Council’s Digital Forensic Research Lab with over five years of experience.
+Roman Osadchuk is a resident fellow at the Atlantic Council’s Digital Forensic Research Lab with over five years of experience.
 His research focuses on disinformation in Ukraine and neighboring countries.
 He is the author of multiple investigations and reports on disinformation, influence campaigns, and computational propaganda, which uncover the tactics and techniques of malign actors.

 He is also a senior lecturer at the National University of Kyiv-Mohyla Academy, where he teaches bachelor and master courses on propaganda effects and open-source investigations.
 Before joining DFRLab, he held several positions at the Ukraine Crisis Media Center (UCMC), where he was involved in communications of decentralization reform and administrative support to the NGO’s internal operations.